 Fergal McGirl began working in a family owned commercial construction company in the mid-1980s.
 He studied architecture in Bolton St. DIT, Dublin and worked in London & Paris design offices before qualifying in 1994.

-He worked for several conservation practices in Dublin including Richard Hurley & Associates and later Arthur Gibney & Partners before setting up private practice in 2000 with a particular focus on projects in Meath & Dublin.
+He worked for several conservation architect practices in Dublin including Richard Hurley & Associates and later Arthur Gibney & Partners before setting up private practice in 2000.

 Fergal was nominated by Meath County Council as best architect in the 2007 LAMA Awards.